dariyd/react-native-document-scanner/README.md

 ## React Native New Architecture

-This module requires **React Native 0.78.0 or higher** and supports both the old and new React Native architecture.
-No additional configuration is needed - the module automatically detects which architecture is being used.
+This module requires **React Native 0.77.3 or higher** and supports the new architecture on iOS, while using the stable old architecture on Android.

-**Why 0.78.0?** React Native 0.78 includes the most stable version of the new architecture (Fabric/TurboModules) with significant performance improvements and bug fixes.
+**iOS**: Full support for Fabric and TurboModules - automatically detected and enabled when you enable new architecture in your project.

+**Android**: Uses the stable bridge implementation for maximum compatibility.
+New architecture support is planned for a future release.

 ### Requirements

-- **React Native 0.78.0 or higher** (required for stable new architecture support)
+- **React Native 0.77.3 or higher**
 - **React 18.2.0 or higher**
 - iOS 13.0 or higher
 - **Android**: